 A warm welcome

 Welcome to my website.
-As a visitor, you are probably giving serious thought to working with a therapist or counsellor, perhaps for the first time.
+As a visitor here, you are probably considering whether to work with a therapist or counsellor, perhaps for the first time.

 About Mark Wright